emesene/emesene/osx/README.markdown

 ### Known Issues

-* Icons on the DMG has to be set manually
+* Icons on the DMG have to be set manually